sytabaresa/kingly/README.md

   * [Terminology](#terminology)

 # Features
+This library enables you to write user interfaces as state machines.
+You specify the machine.
+The library computes an executable version of that machine.
+You use that to run your interface.
+ It integrates easily with any or no framework.
+Tests can be automatically generated.

+Salient features :

 - **small size** : treeshakeable implementation, down from 7kB
 - **small API** : one function for the state machine, one function for the test generation, one function for tracing
 - **just a function!** : easy to integrate into any framework
 - **[automatic test generation!](https://github.com/brucou/state-transducer-testing)** : write the machine, how to progress from one state to another, and let the computer generate hundreds of tests for you

 # Examples
 - [password meter component](https://codesandbox.io/s/73wy8jwk86)